jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 We lose the ability to assess and deal with negative emotions outside of getting drunk.
 This is well known and expected.
 What people often forget is that our ability to enjoy positive emotions also becomes impaired.

-For a long time, I had no idea how to celebrate the good things in life without drinking.
+I had no idea how to celebrate the good things in life without drinking for a long time.

 Got a raise at work?
 Let’s drink\!
 It’s my birthday?
 Let’s drink\!
 I just won a fight\!?
 I have to drink.